eclipse-edc/docs/developer/wip/for-contributors/data-plane/custom-data-plane.md

 The `url` is the location on which the data plane will be receiving protocol [messages](#2-handling-dps-messages).

 The `allowedSourceTypes` is an array of source type supported, in this case only `HttpData`.

-The `allowedDestTypes` is an array of source type supported, in this case only `HttpData`.

 The `allowedTransferTypes` is an array of supported transfer types.
 When using the [DPS](./data-plane-signaling/data-plane-signaling.md) the transfer type is by convention a string with format `<label>-{PULL,PUSH}`, which carries the type of the flow `push` or `pull`.
 By default in EDC the `label` always corresponds to a source/sync type (e.g `HttpData`), but it can be customized for data plane implementation.